mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 exit.
 A third acts as spotter and will generate false alerts and other distractions to confuse and delay security.

-The second crew plan on hacking into Long Tooth’s grav pallet and commandeering it, sending it down a side corridor where the crew will grab the cases and hide them in a hollowed-out floor maintenance drone.
+The second crew plan on hacking into Long Tooth's grav pallet and commandeering it, sending it down a side corridor where the crew will grab the cases and hide them in a hollowed-out floor maintenance drone.

-The third’s plan is simpler yet.
-They have acquired starport security uniforms and will simply ‘detain’ Long Tooth for a ‘random customs inspection’, pulling into a small side room just off the concourse.
+The third's plan is simpler yet.
+They have acquired starport security uniforms and will simply 'detain' Long Tooth for a 'random customs inspection', pulling into a small side room just off the concourse.
 There they will simply take the cases and drive off with them in an open-frame electric utility cart, depending on their IDs to get them clear.

 The Referee is free to reduce (or increase) the number of crews.
-Each will act independently and not hesitate to ‘liberate’ the cases from a competing crew – or the Travellers – given the opportunity.
+Each will act independently and not hesitate to 'liberate' the cases from a competing crew – or the Travellers – given the opportunity.
 The Travellers may find themselves chasing the cases from one crew to another throughout the concourse or might find themselves pursued by